criccomini/proto-schema-parser/README.md

 ## About

-`pyprotoparser` is a pure Python implementation of a `.proto` parser.
-It uses [Buf.build](https://buf.build)'s ANTLR [Proto .g4 files](https://github.com/bufbuild/protobuf.com/tree/main/examples) to generate a Python lexer and parser.
+`proto-schema-parser` is a pure Python implementation of a `.proto` parser.
+It uses [Buf.build](https://buf.build)'s ANTLR [Proto .g4 files](https://github.com/bufbuild/protobuf.com/tree/main/examples/antlr) to generate a Python Protocol buffer lexer and parser.
 The lexer and parser are complete implementations of Proto 2 and 3.

 The project also includes a very simple Parser class and data model to make parsing .proto text easier.